Jun 2026

 Confidentiality, integrity, and availability

-Encryption, pseudonymization, and data protection
+Encryption, pseudonymization, and layered security

 Testing, monitoring, and continuous evaluation